 Even if you plan to see a specialist, it’s important to appreciate the different types of probiotics on the market, including both topical and consumable solutions.
 The most common are as follows:

-Lactobacillus is the most common probiotics to aid general skin health and restore the balance of bacteria within the body.
+Lactobacillus paracasei is the most common probiotic to aid general skin health and restore the balance of bacteria within the body.
 This is the type of probiotic that is often found in fermented foods such as yogurts and can help control acne by boosting the user’s general well-being from an internal position.

-The use of lactobacillus either as a supplement or food can reduce the damage by stopping some of the triggers for further escalation of acne symptoms.
+The use of lactobacillus paracasei either as a supplement or food can reduce the damage by stopping some of the triggers for further escalation of acne symptoms.
 While this type of probiotics can certainly aid the cause, it is best used in conjunction with existing acne treatments including creams, serums, diet changes, and more.

 Bifidobacterium is another strand of probiotics that can be found in several foods, most notably in several dairy products, or may be taken as a supplement.
 The boost of healthy bacteria primarily treats Irritable Bowel Syndrome and related issues, but the links between gut health and clear skin ensure that it can be a good addition.